-We are the largest provider of healthcare staffing services in the United States based on revenue.
+We are one of the largest providers of healthcare staffing services in the United States.
 Approximately 80% of our revenue is derived from travel nurse staffing services.
 Other staffing services include the placement of clinical research professionals and allied healthcare professionals such as radiology technicians, rehabilitation therapists and respiratory therapists.
 We also provide other human capital management services, including search and recruitment, consulting, education and training and resource management services.
-Our active client base includes over 2,500 hospitals, pharmaceutical companies and other healthcare providers across all 50 states.
+Our active client base includes over 3,000 hospitals, pharmaceutical companies and other healthcare providers across all 50 states.
 Our fees are paid directly by our clients rather than by government or other third-party payors.
-We are well positioned to take advantage of current industry dynamics, including the growing shortage of nurses in the United States, the growing demand for healthcare services and the trend among healthcare providers toward outsourcing staffing services.
-For the year ended December 31, 2000, our revenue and EBITDA, pro forma for the acquisitions of ClinForce and Heritage, were \$407.7 million and \$50.7 million, respectively.
+We are well positioned to take advantage of current industry dynamics, including the growing shortage of nurses in the United States, the growing demand for healthcare services.
+For the year ended December 31, 2001 our revenue and EBITDA were \$500.5 million and \$56.2 million, respectively.